Budibase/website/content/blog/tutorials/sql-gui.md

 They come in a vast range of options and prices, and you can even build your own GUI for free, by following this tutorial.

-In case you want to check out what options there are out there, here is a list of off-the-shelf solutions:
+In case you want to check out what options there are out there, here is a list of off-the-shelf graphical interfaces that database administrators use for writing SQL queries:

 * DBeaver.
 * SQLyog.